Jakub-Chojnacki/ts-rest-monorepo/README.md

 This is a monorepo project built with Turborepo, integrating NestJS for the backend, Vue for the frontend, and ts-rest for type-safe API contracts between them.
 It's a simple app for booking a training with a personal trainer.
-I have created it as a demo/PoC and to test this stack and to make an assignment for one of my university classes.
-The code is definitely not optimal since I just want to get it running and tinker with ts-rest.
+I have created it as a demo/PoC and to test this stack.
 There are many things that could be improved like the projects architecture, the configuration of monorepo, schemas and error handling.

 ### Project Structure